bitcoinxt/bitcoinxt/README.md

 Data Directory Compatibility
 ============================

-If using a data directory from a different BCH or BTC full node, specify `-reindex` on first launch (reason: UTXO database format).
+If using a data directory from a different BCH or BTC full node, specify `-reindex` on first launch.

 Set aside `wallet.dat` from Bitcoin Core or Bitcoin ABC (reason: HD wallet not yet supported).
 Also delete `fee_estimates.dat` from these clients.